dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 version        = "VN.N";

-The configuration options listed above are common to many MET tools and are described in Section [subsec:IO_General-MET-Config-Options].
+The configuration options listed above are common to many MET tools and are described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.

 _________________________

-Setting up the fcst and obs dictionaries of the configuration file is described in Section [subsec:IO_General-MET-Config-Options].
+Setting up the fcst and obs dictionaries of the configuration file is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
 The following are some special consideration for the Point-Stat tool.

 The obs dictionary looks very similar to the fcst dictionary.
 When the forecast and observation variables follow the same naming convention, one can easily copy over the forecast settings to the observation dictionary using obs = fcst;.
 However when verifying forecast data in NetCDF format or verifying against not-standard observation variables, users will need to specify the fcst and obs dictionaries separately.
 The number of fields specified in the fcst and obs dictionaries must match.